Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `maleBody`

+*Read-only*.
 Access to all the body parts that will be used for male actors of this race.

 **Returns**: